To Be A Yogi • WWYD • Esoterinerd

 Yeshe Tsogyal ("Wisdom Ocean") is the name of the historical woman who can rightly be called The Mother of Tibetan Buddhism, though she is often forgotten even by those who would consider themselves Tibetan Buddhist.
 Meanwhile, Sophia is the name of the goddess in the earliest forms of Christianity (later termed "Gnostic Christianity") who is also completely unknown by most Christians.
 The name Yeshe-Sophia, then, references the remembrance of and shedding of light upon such areas that have been forgotten or omitted by the often patriarchal mainstream of both East and West.

-If you would like to be a guest on What Would Yeshe Do? or if you have any questions or ideas related to anything on this page, please feel free to reach out to us via email at firstname.lastname@example.org or to contact us on social media:
+If you would like to be a guest on To Be A Yogi, What Would Yeshe Do?, or The Esoterinerd, or if you have any questions or ideas related to anything on this page, please feel free to reach out to us via email at firstname.lastname@example.org or to contact us on social media:

 If you would like to share this page with your friends, please feel free!